jhap1982/giveituruguay/2017/2017-05-29 - Scotiabank Saddledome, Calgary, Canada/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-Dosed
+6. Dosed
-I Wanna Be Your Dog part of
+7. I Wanna Be Your Dog part of
-Me and My Friends
+8. Me and My Friends
-Go Robot
+9. Go Robot
-Californication
+10. Californication
-What Is Soul? jam
+11. What Is Soul? jam
-Sick Love
+12. Sick Love
-Charlie
+13. Charlie
-Dreams of a Samurai
+14. Dreams of a Samurai
-Suck My Kiss
+15. Suck My Kiss
-I Could Have Lied
+16. I Could Have Lied
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-Goodbye Angels
+19. Goodbye Angels
-Give It Away
+20. Give It Away

 ## Notes